Pets and HVAC: How to Have a Harmonious Relationship

 Routinely Vacuum Your Carpets and Clean the Floors

 A dog’s favorite day is one when they can roll around outside and play in the dirt.
 But they usually track that dirt inside.
 Nearly all dogs need walks and need to be outside for a portion of the day, when they go outside they can bring in a lot of dirt, sand, and anything else they pick up in their fur or on their paws.
 A great way to keep your pets and HVAC in check is to routinely vacuum the carpets and clean the floors.

 If your pet is a shedder, keeping up on grooming and brushing is key to maintaining a healthy household.
 As your pet sheds, those stray hairs can easily end up in your ductwork or stuck in your vents.
 Also, routinely bathing your pet is important to keeping stray hairs out of your HVAC system.
 This will also help with any outdoor debris your pet may track in.

 Pet Proof Any Wires

 Cats and dogs love to chew, there’s no way around it.
 Whether it’s a toy, or something they find around the house, chances are it’ll end up between their teeth.
 While you don’t need to worry too much about any exposed wiring from your furnace, the concern comes into play when you consider an outdoor condenser.
 There are a few important lines that lead from the condenser into your home.
 One of those is your refrigerant line.
 While it’s necessary to keep the line insulated, you might want to look into a way to keep animals away.
 A small fence is aesthetically pleasing and helps block any bites.

-Want Some Further Help with Your HVAC?
+Want Some Further Help with Your Pets and HVAC?